Security and roles v5

-Configuring and managing PGD doesn't require superuser access, nor is that recommended.
-The privileges required by PGD are split across the following default/predefined roles, named similarly to the PostgreSQL default/predefined roles:
+Configuring and managing PGD doesn't require superuser access, nor do we recommend that.
+The privileges required by PGD are split across the following default and predefined roles, named similarly to the PostgreSQL default and predefined roles:

 - bdr_superuser — The highest-privileged role, having access to all PGD tables and functions.